 Guests and regulars alike are welcome to worship in a 'come as you are' setting.
 Whether the spirit calls you to wear a suit or recreational attire, you are welcome.

 We use a traditional approach with announcements, call to worship, welcome prayer, time of confession, prayers of the people, bible readings, sermon, offering, benediction with songs both traditional and praise throughout.
+We are using a hybrid approach since the pandemic, finding that as people are traveling they are still able to join us remotely.
+Request a zoom link.

 Our service traditionally is about an hour followed by a joyous time of fellowship over refreshmens.
 Our Sundays offer treats for the body and soul.
 Everyone welcome.